PALEOLITHIC ART MAGAZINE

 When, in the second half of the Eight hundred century, has been founded the Palethnology, still the prehistoric art was not been discovered ; the prehistoric man was imagined like a monkey, and as such he was represented in the illustrations of books and magazines.

-This being was considered "man", in how much constructed stone tools, but a man "without spirituality".
-Therefore, has been studied only the material culture, that besides has given very good results, in how much the chronology of the prehistory, made by the palethnologists, is the only that, according to our knowledges, seems possible.
+This being was considered "man", in how much manufactured stone tools, but a man "without spirituality".
+Therefore, has been studied only the material culture, that besides has given very good results, as the chronology of the prehistory, made by the palethnologists, is the only that, according to our knowledges, seems possible.

 The original formulation of the Palethnology is continued until today, excluding the spiritual culture, therefore it cannot more represent in "exclusive manner" the studies on the prehistoric